Edge Developer Platform

 }

-- complete: Indicates whether the list operation is completed. true means completed, false means incomplete.
+- complete: Indicates whether the list operation is completed. true for completed, false for not completed.

-- cursor: Cursor, the first key of the next page, null when list traversal is completed.
+- cursor: cursor, the first key for the next page. null when list traversal is complete.

 - keys: An object array describing each key.